Overview

 ☐ Cash for gratuities and incidentals

-☐ In the raft: high-top rubber boots – we can provide with advance notice (plan for warm socks when indicating your size)
+☐ High-top rubber boots: we can provide these with advance notice (plan for thick or multiple socks when indicating your size)

-☐ In camp – sandals, flip flops or rugged all terrain slippers (such as those made by Chaco®)
+☐ Sandals with a heel strap or flip flops (such as those made by Chaco®)

 ☐ Socks: 3-6 pair (merino wool is best)